wuyongjianCODE/SDPT/README.md

 ## Installation

 Since this code is built upon the GLIP framework, the installation process can refer to the [official installation guide of GLIP](https://github.com/microsoft/GLIP) .
+But we modified code in GLIP/maskrcnn_benchmark for our SDPT.
 Brief steps typically include:
-1. Clone the GLIP repository (if not already installed).
-2. Set up the environment according to the GLIP README, including installing necessary dependencies.
-3. Clone this repository locally and integrate it with the GLIP directory structure (if necessary).
+1. clone our repository and open it.
+2. create a python environment (we use 3.7.12)
+3. python setup.py develop        --this step will install maskrcnn_benchmark according to the ./maskrcnn_benchmark in our repository, and other standard libiaries.Then, you can modify codes in
+ ./maskrcnn_benchmark like us, and explore further.

 ## Datasets